monstercat/declare/README.md

 web applications either if it's a single page app or a static page app that you need to fetch external data for on the client.

+The philosophy for this project is to use what the browser gives you and build on top of that.
+Thus praticies like using "onclick" javascript attributes are expected.
+You are to build your own functionality around that and be able to pick pieces of tools you wish to use.
+Most of the code in this repo is optional.

 ## Basic Usage

-The prime way to use this library is to delcare a data source in your html and use the library to load the data you wish to see.
+The prime way to use this library is to declare a data source in your html and use the library to load the data you wish to see.
 See example:

 ##### Example